Keyboard shortcuts

 OTP Self-Approval

-Channels that support OTP (Telegram, Discord, WhatsApp) allow non-allowlisted users to self-approve by entering a 6-digit code.
+Channels that support OTP (Telegram, Discord, Matrix, WhatsApp) allow non-allowlisted users to self-approve by entering a 6-digit code.
 The code appears in the web UI under Channels > Senders.
 See each channel’s page for details.

 FieldDefaultDescription